 He is active in his community.
-He was a member of the Board of Trustees of Athens Academy from 1992 to 1997, was a member of the City Council of the City of Lexington for many years, and has served as the mayor of Lexington since 1994.
+He was a member of the Board of Trustees of Athens Academy from 1992 to 1997, was a member of the City Council of the City of Lexington for many years and served as Mayor.

 He is a licensed pilot, with instrument and multiengine ratings.

 - Personal Injury - Plaintiff

 - Products Liability

 - U.S. District Court Middle District of Georgia, 1972